Myths and legends

 Santa Trega (A Guarda)

 The castro in Santa Trega Hill is a magical place surrounded by mysteries and legends that take us back in time to the Galicia of our ancient people.
-One of this stories revolves around Saint Trega, to whom the hill was named after.
+One of these stories revolves around Saint Trega, to whom the hill was named after.
 She appeared to a shepherdess in the 14th century, during a period of great drought.
 The girl asked her to bring back the rain, and Saint Trega replied that then the whole village had to climb up the hill in procession and keep fasting for three days.
 Locals did as she said, and it started to rain shortly after.
 To express gratitude to her, locals would built a shrine, where they still go in procession every year.

 Trahamunda Island (or Tambo Island)

 The Tambo Island, in the town of Poio, is also surrounded by legend.
 According to a popular story, the Saint Trahamunda, a novice from the convent of San Martiño, located in this small island, was kidnapped by the Moors and taken to the city of Córdoba.
 Trahamunda asked God to free her and to be in the place of San Xoán de Poio the following day, and the miracle occurred at once.
-It is said that the Island was attacked by the mythical English pirate Francis Drake.
-Another legend has it that at dusk, in Tambo, a "moor" woman used to summon a bull which transported the bodies of the dead to this island.
+It is said that the island was attacked by the mythical English pirate Francis Drake.
+Another legend has it that at dusk, in Tambo, a "Moorish" woman used to summon a bull which transported the bodies of the dead to this island.

 San Telmo (Tui)

+The patron saint of the town of Tui is other figure whose history is filled with legend.
 Pedro González or Pedro Telmo was a humble brother, beatified in 1254 and appointed in 1745 as patron saint of sailors.
 He commissioned the construction of many bridges, such as the ones in Ribadavia (Ourense) and A Ramallosa.
 The latter crosses the Miñor River and connects the towns of Nigrán and Baiona.
 Legend has it that, when preaching before a crowd, a storm began and split the clouds in two, pushing them away and clearing the sky just over the people gathered.

 Poza da Moura (Moaña)